-Do you need to sell your house with tenants in Southern California?
+Do you need to sell your house with tenants in Greater Los Angeles?
 The process can be much more difficult than a typical sale, especially if the tenants are relatives.
 Learn more about what to expect in our latest post!

-Maybe you own an investment property in Southern California that isn’t making you money.
+Maybe you own an investment property in Greater Los Angeles that isn’t making you money.
 Maybe you are tired of constant tenant turnover.
 Maybe you are tired of dealing with frustrating and disrespectful tenants, but you aren’t in the place to deal with the eviction process.
 Maybe your tenants are relatives who are not keeping up their end of the bargain?
-There are a number of reasons why a homeowner would want to sell a house with tenants in Southern California, even if they are relatives.
+There are a number of reasons why a homeowner would want to sell a house with tenants in Greater Los Angeles, even if they are relatives.
 As you can imagine, it may be difficult to convince your tenant that selling the house is a good idea.
 In order to get their support, you’ll want to let them know about everything going on, and making selling worth their while as well.

 Offer An Incentive

 If you opt to list the house with a Greater Los Angeles real estate agent, you will want the full cooperation of your tenant.
 By offering an incentive, you’ll hopefully be able to avoid any resentment your tenant may be harboring for selling the house out from under them.
 You have to remember, that while you own the property, it is still the place they call home.
 By offering to help them moving costs, first months rent somewhere else, or a discount on the amount of rent they are paying, you will hopefully be able to get them to help you facilitate the sale.
 You can also offer to help them find a new rental, providing an excellent reference as needed.
 Keep in mind, that asking them to clean and leave while the house is been shown is a lot.
 Make sure you compensate your tenants accordingly to make the process run smoothly.